JustinSunli/SharpTask/docs/040-export-bom/index.md

     Hyperlink: Hyperlink can be inserted to link each Item in the BOM table to its Part.
 User can choose to display specific text instead of  path to file

-A comparative view of a drawing processed using Activate Sheet task is shown below.
+A comparative view of a drawing processed using `Export BOM` task is shown below.

 ![Bill of Material Export](040_export_bom_002.png "Bill of Material exported from Solidworks Drawing to Excel File")